February 24, 2022

 Integration into all corners of TCU has continued to unfold for the past 50 years.
 Every time someone stepped into the role of being the first, they opened doors for others to follow.
 That work continues in the 21st century.

-In this academic year, TCU’s 149th, the presidencies of the Student Government Association and Graduate Student Senate are — for the first time — held by Black people.
+In the 2021-22 academic year, TCU’s 149th, the presidencies of the Student Government Association and Graduate Student Senate are — for the first time — held by Black people.

 Panelist Leslie Ekpe is president of TCU’s Graduate Student Senate.
 She is a third-year doctoral student in the higher educational leadership program from Lewisville, Texas.
 She intends to join the professorate in higher education after graduating.